harrism04/slideofhand/memory-bank/activeContext.md

     - Added `getInteractiveChatResponse` client-side function to call the new `/api/interactive-chat` endpoint.
     - Explicitly typed the `analysis` field in `PracticeSession` and `PracticeSessionWithDetails` as `AnalysisResult | null` to resolve TypeScript errors in `performance-chart.tsx`.
 - **`app/presentations/page.tsx`**:
-    - Commented out the `<Dialog>` component responsible for the "Import Presentation" button and its functionality.
+    - Commented out the `<Dialog>` component responsible for the "Import Presentation" button and its functionality (remains commented out).
 - **`app/api/import-presentation/route.ts`**:
-    - Commented out `import { extract } from '@saltcorn/docling';`.
-    - Modified the `else if (fileType === 'application/vnd.openxmlformats-officedocument.presentationml.presentation')` block to return a 503 error, disabling PPTX import.
-    - Updated the final `else` block's error message to specify "Unsupported file type.
-Please upload a PDF file."
+    - Removed `pdf-parse` import.
+    - Modified logic to disable both PDF and PPTX imports, returning a 503 error for these file types.
 - **`app/create/page.tsx`**:
-    - Changed the "Import from PDF/PPTX" button text to "Import from PDF".
+    - Changed the "Import from PDF" button text to "Import (Disabled)" and set the button to `disabled`.
-    - Updated the import dialog description to only mention PDF files.
 - **`components/file-upload.tsx`**:
-    - Changed the default `acceptedFileTypes` prop to `'.pdf,application/pdf'`.
+    - Changed the default `acceptedFileTypes` prop to `""` (empty string).
-    - Updated the "No file selected" toast description to "Please select a PDF file to import."
+    - Updated the "No file selected" toast description to be generic ("Please select a file.").
 - **`components/ui/ThinkingProgress.tsx`**: Created new component.
 - **`components/ui/TypewriterText.tsx`**: Created new component.
 - **`app/create/loading.tsx`**: Integrated `ThinkingProgress` for presentation creation flow.